 How much does it cost?

 The annual membership fee at the Boys & Girls Club of Truckee Meadows is just $20.
 Members at the Boys & Girls Club of Fernley pay $5 a day for before-school programming, and $3 for after-school program.
-There are additional costs at the Before and After School Program at Rollan Melton Elementary School, Sun Valley Elementary School, Lois Allen Elementary School, Libby Booth Elementary School, Nancy Gomes, Donner Springs, Lemmon Valley (no after-school fee) and Bernice Matthews school sites ($5 for before-school, and $3 for after-school), as well as in the Track Break and Summer Program.
+There are additional costs at the Before and After School Program at Rollan Melton Elementary School, Sun Valley Elementary School, Lois Allen Elementary School, Libby Booth Elementary School, Nancy Gomes, Donner Springs, Lemmon Valley (no after-school fee) and Bernice Matthews school sites ($5 for before-school, and $3 for after-school), as well as the Fall, Winter, Spring and Summer Break Programs.
 Neil Road, and the Donald W. Reynolds sites do not have additional fees.
 Teen centers do not have additional fees.

-Our $20 membership fee is obviously heavily supplemented by diverse funding sources, from government and private grants, to the generosity of the Northern Nevada businesses and families.
+Our $20 membership fee is supplemented by diverse funding sources, from government and private grants, to the generosity of the Northern Nevada businesses and families.

 SUMMER CAMP: During summer camp, youth members pay $40 week, which includes two meals and activities.
 Field trips are also available for a minimal additional fee.
 Check out our various Specialty Camps at select Club sites (additional fees vary with Specialty Camps).